-Most everywhere we have written about so far has been in a city, which is simply the nature of diversity.
+Most restaurants I have written about are located in cities, which is simply the nature of diversity.
 This post, however, is about an Asian restaurant I dined at weekly while I worked in Grafenwoehr.
 Before I tell you about BAB, let me preface my review with a description of the town.

 Grafenwoehr is home to the largest army training area in Europe, which is run by the United States Army.
 Other than the explosions and helicopters that frequent the training area, the town is pretty quiet.
 All the standard grocery stores are there - Edeka, Norma, Lidl, Aldi - as well as a few Bäckereien and Metzgereien.
 The town's population is mostly German, with a decent handful of Americans residing throughout it.